 Good luck finding out.

-"Life insurance is the last financial industry where compensation is not fully disclosed," says Steuer.
+"It's a real quagmire," says Steuer.
+"Life insurance is the last financial industry where compensation is not fully disclosed."
 Instead, it's buried so deep in the contract that it would take a forensic dentist to extract it.

 That's by design.
-The insurance industry has long maintained that divulging the commission on whole life, which Hunt says can typically run 85 percent of first-year premiums with annual renewal commissions of 7 percent for the next decade, would mislead or turn off those buying life insurance.
+The insurance industry has long maintained that divulging the commission on whole life, which Hunt says can typically run 85 percent of first-year premiums with annual renewal commissions of 7 percent for the next decade, could kill the sale.